beekhof/beekhof.github.io/_posts/2018-03-05-tbd-fencing.md

 recovered within a finite period of time.
 Hence the need for fencing.

-Since power-based fencing is so dependant on node hardware and there is always some kind of storage involved, we explored the idea of leveraging the SBD[[1]](#fnote1) ( [Storage Based Death](/blog/2015/sbd-fun-and-profit) ) project's capabilities to do disk based heartbeating and poison-pills.
+Since power-based fencing is so dependant on node hardware and there is always some kind of storage involved, the idea of leveraging the SBD[[1]](#fnote1) ( [Storage Based Death](/blog/2015/sbd-fun-and-profit) ) project's capabilities to do disk based heartbeating and poison-pills is attractive.
 When combined with a hardware watchdog, it is an extremely reliable way to ensure safe access to shared resources.

 However in Cinder's case, not all vendors can provide raw access to a small